paul-distefano/graphrag-toolkit/docs/configuration.md

 The graphrag-toolkit use microbatching to progress source data through the extract and build stages.

   - In the extract stage a batch of source nodes is processed in parallel by one or more workers, with each worker performing chunking, proposition extraction and topic/statement/fact/entity extraction over its allocated source nodes.
 For a given batch of source nodes, the extract stage emits a batch of chunks derived from those source nodes.
-  - In the build stage, a batch of chunks from the extract stage are broken down into smaller *indexable* nodes representing sources, chunks, topics, statements and facts.
-These indexable nodes are then processed by graph construction and vector indexing handlers.
+  - In the build stage, chunks from the extract stage are broken down into smaller *indexable* nodes representing sources, chunks, topics, statements and facts.
+These indexable nodes are then processed by the graph construction and vector indexing handlers.

 The `batch_writes_enabled` configuration parameter determines whether all of the indexable nodes derived from a batch of incoming chunks are written to the graph and vector stores singly, or as a bulk operation.
 Bulk/batch operations tend to improve the throughput of the build stage, at the expense of some additonal latency with regard to this data becoming available to query.

 #### Caching Amazon Bedrock LLM responses

 If you're using Amazon Bedrock, you can use the local filesystem to cache and reuse LLM responses.
-Set `enable_cache` to `True`.
+Set `GraphRAGoOnfig.enable_cache` to `True`.
 LLM responses will then be saved in clear text to a `cache` directory.
 Subsequent invocations of the same model with the exact same prompt will return the cached response.

-The `cache` directory can grow very large, particularly if you are caching extarction responses for a very large ingest.
+The `cache` directory can grow very large, particularly if you are caching extraction responses for a very large ingest.
 The graphrag-toolkit will not manage the size of this directory or delete old entries.
-If you enable the cache, ensure you clear or prune th ecache directory regularly.
+If you enable the cache, ensure you clear or prune the cache directory regularly.

 ### Logging configuration